Delayed Hawkes birth-death processes: Introduction

 \section{Introduction}

-Since their introduction in 1971, see \cite{Hawkes, Hawkes2}, Hawkes processes have gained much attention in the academic literature.
-One notable application is in finance \cite{ACL15,finance2, finance}, where they have been used to capture the clustering behaviour of financial transactions, such as stock trades or order arrivals in electronic markets.
-Hawkes processes have also been applied in social network analysis \cite{social media2}, where they are able to capture the contagious nature of information diffusion or the spread of online content in social media platforms.
-Additionally, they have been utilised in the field of seismology \cite{seismology, earthquakestressrelease} to model earthquake aftershock sequences.
-Other applications include analyzing disease outbreaks \cite{covid}, predicting online user activity \cite{social media}, modelling crimes \cite{criminology}, and understanding neuronal spike trains \cite{neuroscience}.
-The versatility of Hawkes processes makes them a valuable tool in various domains, giving insights into the underlying mechanisms driving the observed events.
+Since their introduction in 1971 \cite{Hawkes, Hawkes2}, Hawkes processes have gained significant attention in the academic literature.
+One notable application is in finance \cite{ACL15,ALP14,finance2, finance}, where they have been used to capture the clustering behavior of financial returns and transactions, such as stock trades or order arrivals in electronic markets.
+Hawkes processes have also been applied in social network analysis \cite{social media2}, to represent the contagious nature of information diffusion or the spread of online content in social media platforms.
+Additionally, in the field of seismology \cite{seismology, earthquakestressrelease, Ikefuji} they are used to model earthquake aftershock sequences.
+Other applications include the analysis of disease outbreaks \cite{covid}, the prediction of online user activity \cite{social media}, crime modeling \cite{criminology}, and the assessment of neuronal spike trains \cite{neuroscience}.
+The versatility of Hawkes processes makes them a valuable tool in various domains, providing insights into the underlying mechanisms driving the observed events.